Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Neural Network Architecture

 The choice of recurrent architecture requires careful consideration.
 Standard recurrent networks such as Long Short-Term Memory (LSTM)~\cite{Hochreiter1997} suffer from gradient degradation when processing long sequences, a significant limitation given that the radial grids contain 100 points and may need to be extended for heavy nuclei or higher energies.
 More fundamentally, the discrete gating mechanisms in LSTM are not naturally suited to problems governed by continuous differential equations.

-I therefore employ \emph{Liquid Neural Networks}~\cite{Hasani2022}, whose internal dynamics are themselves described by differential equations.
+I therefore employ \emph{Liquid Neural Networks}~\cite{Lechner2020,Hasani2022}, originally developed for autonomous driving and robotics, whose internal dynamics are themselves described by differential equations.
 This choice provides a crucial \emph{inductive bias}: rather than learning arbitrary sequence-to-sequence mappings, the network is constrained to evolve its hidden state according to a learnable ordinary differential equation, structurally aligned with the Schr\"odinger equation I seek to emulate.
-Originally developed for \emph{temporal} sequences, these Closed-form Continuous-time (CfC) layers model the hidden state evolution as a first-order ODE with learnable time constants and nonlinear driving terms.
+Specifically, the Closed-form Continuous-time (CfC) layers model the hidden state evolution as a first-order ODE with learnable time constants and nonlinear driving terms.
 Crucially, the ODE admits closed-form analytical solutions, providing both computational efficiency and stable gradient propagation during training.

 A key innovation of the present work is the reinterpretation of liquid networks from \emph{temporal} to \emph{spatial} dynamics.
 The time variable is replaced with the radial coordinate $r$, transforming the network into a \emph{spatial} propagator: